Sustainability Platform

 GreENLIGHT

 The GreENLIGHT project is driving student engagement on sustainability and will ‘green-light’ the development of student sustainability leaders across the ENLIGHT partners (Galway, Bern, Bordeaux, Bratislava, Göttingen).
-Each partner has identified a student leader in their university and will fund them to organise student engagement events on sustainability.
-Some of the events will be held online and will be open to students from all ENLIGHT partners.
-The student leaders share their experiences with one another and with the ENLIGHT Green Network.
-The student leaders will meet one another online at regular intervals during the 25/26 academic year and will meet in person towards the end of the academic year.
+Building on the University of Galway’s successful Student Sustainability Leadership Awards programme, each partner has identified a student leader in their university and will fund them to design and deliver student engagement events on sustainability.
+These activities are not only opportunities to raise awareness but also to develop key leadership, project management, and communication skills that prepare students to become sustainability changemakers within their universities and beyond.
+Some events will take place online, enabling participation from students across all ENLIGHT partners, and fostering intercultural exchange and collaboration on shared sustainability challenges.
+The student leaders will connect regularly online throughout the 2025/26 academic year to exchange ideas, share learning, and inspire one another.
+The project will culminate in an in-person gathering towards the end of the year, strengthening cross-university networks of student leaders committed to advancing sustainability.

 CARBON

-As carbon budgeting and pricing systems could be a promising measure to gradually and economically reduce carbon emissions of universities, particularly in the areas of energy, mobility and procurement, the partners (Göttingen, Bordeaux, Bratislava, Galway, Groningen and Uppsala) want to gather experience of existing systems and build up expertise.
+As carbon budgeting and pricing systems could be a promising measure to gradually and economically reduce carbon emissions of universities, particularly in the areas of energy, mobility and procurement, the ENLIGHT project carbon wants to gather experience of existing systems and build up expertise.

-As part of the project, a comprehensive research on carbon budgeting and pricing systems will be carried out.
-Based on this, universities and corresponding experts who have already installed such systems at their universities will be identified.
+As part of the project, a research on carbon budgeting and pricing systems will be carried out.
+Building on this, universities and experts who have already implemented such systems at their universities will be identified.

 University Gardens for Learning and Collaboration